 The scholasticism providing safe-passage through the a-priori phenomenological theorems deduced from the axioms is comprehensive.
 These are the pathways and guardrails through the time-space mystical realm and toward the eternal final form of the Kingdom.

 I am convinced that RoyaumeFrance’s phenomenological and scholastic system can bring great consolation to others in these very dark and troubled times.
 Another’s subjective experience will be different, but the objective nature of the model will ensure we travel together in that Divine Order ordained by God in the opening chapters of Genesis and leading to the ultimate phenomenon of the resurrection.
 We will see different things; we will observe different phenomenon; we will have different perceptions of our experience on our journey to the homeland.
-However, will be traveling on the same path, leading to the same Kingdom.
+However, we will be traveling on the same path, leading to the same Kingdom.